harshitdhar9/Hair_Tracker_AI/README.md

 4) https://data.mendeley.com/datasets/g46n66frrh/1
 5) https://www.kaggle.com/datasets/sundarannamalai/hair-diseases

-For the deployment part django would be used.
+For the deployment part streamlit / django would be used.